Team-Demon-Slayer/code-collider/README.md

 <br />
 <p>
-  Code Collider is a secure collaberation platform where developers of all skill levels can work together on group projects and recieve mentoring from senior developers.
+  Code Collider is a secure collaboration platform where developers of all skill levels can work together on group projects and receive mentoring from senior developers.
 </p>

 ### Built With